vibhav13122003/AI-calculator/README.md

 # AI-calculator
 # React + TypeScript + Vite App with FastAPI Backend

-This project is a full-stack application combining a React frontend (using Vite) and a FastAPI backend.
+This project is a Gemini Based application combining a React frontend (using Vite) and a FastAPI backend.
 The frontend is built with TypeScript and React, while the backend serves as an API using FastAPI.

 ## Tech Stack